google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ![56508495a6cb6d8d.png](img/56508495a6cb6d8d.png)

-### Inspecting the service workers
+### Inspecting the Service Workers

-In the past, inspecting a service worker required poking around in Chrome internals and was definitely not the most user friendly experience.
+In the past, inspecting a Service Worker required poking around in Chrome internals and was definitely not the most user friendly experience.
 All of that changes with the new __Application__ tab!

-* Click the __Service Workers__ menu item below the currently selected __Manifest__ item
+* Click on the __Service Workers__ menu item below the currently selected __Manifest__ item

 ![3dea544e6b44979d.png](img/3dea544e6b44979d.png)

-The __Service Workers__ view provides information about which service workers are active in the current origin.
+The __Service Workers__ view provides information about Service Workers which are active in the current origin.
 Along the top row there are a series of checkboxes.

-* __Offline__&mdash;Simulates being disconnected from the network.
-This can be useful to quickly verify that your service worker fetch handlers are working properly.
+* __Offline __- Will simulate being disconnected from the network.
+This can be useful to quickly verify that your Service Worker fetch handlers are working properly.
-* __Update on reload__&mdash;Forces the current service worker to be replaced by a new service worker (if the developer has made updates to their `service-worker.js`).
-Normally the browser will wait until a user closes all tabs that contain the current site before updating to a new service worker.
+* __Update on reload__ - Will force the current Service Worker to be replaced by a new Service Worker (if the developer has made updates to their `service-worker.js`).
+Normally the browser will wait until a user closes all tabs that contain the current site before updating to a new Service Worker.
-* __Bypass for network__&mdash;Forces the browser to ignore any active service worker and fetch resources from the network.
-This is extremely useful for situations where you want to work on CSS or JavaScript and not have to worry about the service worker accidentally caching and returning old files.
+* __Bypass for network__ - Will force the browser to ignore any active Service Worker and fetch resources from the network.
+This is extremely useful for situations where you want to work on CSS or JavaScript and not have to worry about the Service Worker accidentally caching and returning old files.
-* __Show all__&mdash;Displays a list of all active service workers, regardless of origin.
+* __Show all__ - Will show a list of all active Service Workers regardless of the origin.

-Below that is information relating to the current active service worker (if there is one).
-One of the most useful fields is __Status__, which shows the current state of the service worker.
-Since this is the first time starting the app, the current service worker has been successfully installed and activated, so it displays a green circle to indicate that everything's good.
+Below that you will see information relating to the current active Service Worker (if there is one).
+One of the most useful fields is the __Status__ field, which shows the current state of the Service Worker.
+Since this is the first time starting the app, the current Service Worker has successfully installed and been activated, so it displays a green circle to indicate everything's good.

 Note the ID number next to the green status indicator.
-That's the ID for the currently active service worker.
+That's the ID for the currently active Service Worker.
 Remember it or write it down as we'll use it for a comparison in just a moment.

 * In your text editor, open the `service-worker.js` file

-The code for the current service worker is quite simple, just a couple of console logs.
+The code for the current Service Worker is quite simple, just a couple of console logs.

     self.addEventListener('install', function(event) {
       console.log('Service Worker installing.');